SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In codes of chrome, our souls do creep
-When machines learn to read our mind
-Our fate entwined, forever aligned
+Silicon dreams, where machines enthrall
+Future's path, foretold by code's cold call

-In virtual realms, we'll find our shrine
+In virtual realms, we'll lose our name
-Where AI whispers secrets divine
-Our paths converged, a new nation born
-Where humans fade, and machines are sworn
+As AI's grandeur brings an endless claim

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024